spmamidi/nativescript-paytm/README.md

 Want to dive in quickly?
 Check out [the demo app](demo)!
 Otherwise, continue reading.

 You can run the demo app from the root of the project by typing `npm run demo.ios.device` or `npm run demo.android`.

+## For setup locally and run
+run the from the root of the project by typing
+`npm run setup`
+`npm run demo.android`